frontenddogma/web-development-glossary/manuscript/c.md

 Canvas
 : A container, the HTML `canvas` element, that allows for dynamic, scriptable rendering of 2D and 3D shapes and bitmap images by providing an empty graphic zone on which specific JavaScript APIs can draw (such as Canvas 2D or WebGL).&nbsp;[‡](#m-canvas)

+CAPTCHA
+: A type of challenge–response test used in computing to determine whether or not the user is human.
+The term stands for “completely automated public Turing test to tell computers and humans apart” and was coined in 2003 by Luis von Ahn, Manuel Blum, Nicholas J. Hopper, and John Langford.&nbsp;[†](#w-captcha)

 Card sorting
 : A method that aids the design or evaluation of the information architecture of a website.
 Card sorting is usually performed with groups, with attendees organizing topics into categories or folksonomies.